Air Defense

 96L6-VPPassive sensor module associated with 96L6-TsP reporting

-Recent reporting describes three passive 96L6-VP modules operating with the dual-array 96L6-TsP radar to support passive or covert sensing modes.
+Recent reporting describes up to three passive 96L6-VP modules operating with the 96L6-TsP radar as part of a 96L6-AP active-passive configuration.

-Sources: Russian Armed Forces S-350 and S-400 air defense systems modernized with new AESA radars
+Sources: Russian Armed Forces S-350 and S-400 air defense systems modernized with new AESA radars, New Russian Counter Battery Radar 96L6

 Associated Air-Defense Systems